vmartinyan/MOJ-Portal/wp-content/plugins/ultimate-faqs/readme.txt

 == Changelog ==
+= 1.6.16 =
+- Added in an option to have the category toggles accordion

 = 1.6.15 =
-- Added in a option to let users submit custom fields along with their questions when using the submit question shortcode
+- Added in an option to let users submit custom fields along with their questions when using the submit question shortcode

 = 1.6.14 =
 - Fixed a deprecated function issue for PHP 7.2 users